Last Updated: June 5, 2026

 Figure 4.10 Changing resource names does not change assignments.

-Before saving a project as a template, we should also check the project, resource, and task calendars.
-Again, in this MS Project Master Class, we will be working with these calendars a lot, so we won’t spend much time on them here, but let’s check out the project Calendar and make a change.
+Before saving a project as a template, we should check the project, resource, and task calendars.
+Again, in this MS Project Master Class, we will be working with these calendars frequently so we won’t spend much time on them here.
+However, let’s check out the project Calendar and make a change.

-In your project file, click the Chang Working Time command to open the dialog box for viewing or editing calendars.
+In your project file, click the Change Working Time command to open the dialog box for viewing or editing calendars.
 By default, the Project Calendar is shown in the first drop-down.
-The project calendar has been defined, and expectations, in this case, holidays, have been defined.
+The project calendar has been defined, and exceptions, in this case, holidays, have been added.

 Let’s say one holiday is missing: the day after Thanksgiving.
 Define that holiday by: